Legal cases

 There are millions of people employed on short-term contracts.
-Their continuity of service, when it totals two years or more, protects them from unfair dismissal, but some employers still try to bend the rules, as this case study shows.
+Their continuity of service, when it totals two years or more, protects them from unfair dismissal, but some employers still try to bend the rules.

 Jorge*, an Ecuadorian man in his late sixties, has lived in the UK with his wife for 30 years; the last five of which he spent working as a tradesman for a housing association on rolling six-month contracts.
 Whenever one ended, another was in place, allowing him to continue working uninterrupted, providing plumbing and carpentry skills and solving day-to-day problems as a handyman.